On the Credibility of Deniable Communication in Court

 \subsection{Authentication}

 \emph{Authentication} in court does not verify that a piece of evidence is true or ``authentic'' in the sense understood in colloquial speech or in computer science.
-It means that the party presenting the evidence must also ``produce evidence sufficient [that a jury could reasonably find by a preponderance of the evidence] that the item is what the proponent claims it is.\footnote{\textsc{Fed.
-R. Evid.} 901(a).} A screenshot of a chat transcript, for example, could be sufficiently authenticated if the witness whose phone it is taken from testifies: ``That is a transcript of a conversation between me and the defendant.
+It means that the party presenting the evidence must also produce evidence sufficient [that a jury could reasonably find by a preponderance of the evidence] that the item is what the proponent claims it is.\footnote{\textsc{Fed.
+R. Evid.} 901(a).} A screenshot of a chat transcript, for example, would most often be authenticated by the witness whose phone it is taken from testifying: ``That is a transcript of a conversation between me and the defendant.
 We had that conversation in Signal on Friday at 9 P.M.''\footnote{\textit{See} \textsc{Fed.
 R. Evid.} 901(b)(1).}